mircealungu/Polite/README.md

 We are nothing, if not polite.
 And sice every polite person talks in sentences, Polite is a programming language which encourages developers to name their methdos and classes with sentences.
-Indeed, every method in a class denotes an action, which is best expressed as a sentence not as a terribly long camelcase word (which might still be preferred by the German people :)
+Indeed, every method in a class denotes an action, which is best expressed as a sentence not as a terribly long camelcase identifier (which might still be preferred by the German people :)

 Thus, a snippet which in a popular programming language would be written as: